ubc-systopia/netshaper/README.md

 - `peer2Port` is the port which Peer 2 is listening on (QUIC Listener)
 - `noiseMultiplier` and `sensitivity` are the Differential Privacy parameters
 - `DPCreditorLoopInterval` is the time interval in microseconds with which the loop that reads the queue and adds to the "sending credit" should be run
+  _Note: This should be a multiple of `senderLoopInterval`_
 - `senderLoopInterval` is the time interval in microseconds with which the loop that reads the "sending credit" and sends the data to Peer 2 should be run